-As practical work forms a substantial part of the course, we recommend and encourage students to get involved in the very popular annual college production, often a musical theatre piece, as part of the OSFC Xtra’s programme, that allows students more experience in performing for an audience and working collaboratively as part of an ensemble cast.
-These productions often sell out, so offer all students the opportunity to play to larger audiences and form strong relationships with their peers.
+As practical work forms a substantial part of the course, we recommend and encourage students to get involved in the very popular annual college production.
+Performing in our productions allows students to gain experience performing for a large audience and working collaboratively as part of an ensemble cast whilst forming strong relationships with their peers.

 Drama students are also able to take part in our annual trip to London, where we have visited the British Film Festival, National Theatre and Barbican Centre on previous trips.

 Many of our students have gone on to prestigious universities and stage school to study a diverse range of creative courses.
 Recent examples include: